Norwood procedure: Contraindications

+Alternate Options

+While the Norwood procedure is the standard of care for single ventricle cardiac defects, there are other treatment options for patients depending on their unique anatomy.
+One option is the Hybrid procedure which is done via cardiac catheterization and surgery.
+A stent is placed in the ductus arteriosus to keep it patent and bands are placed over both the left and right pulmonary arteries to limit pressure and over-circulation to the lungs.
+Another option is cardiac transplantation, although this is uncommon due to the limited availability of neonatal donor hearts.
+Families can also elect to pursue comfort care for their newborns, especially if there are concomitant anatomic defects or genetic syndromes with poor prognosis.

 Process

 Entry to the body cavity for the Norwood procedure is gained by a vertical incision above the sternum.
 Separation of the sternum is necessary.
 This surgery is complex and may vary slightly depending on the diagnosis and overall condition of the heart.
 The surgery on the heart can be divided into two main steps.

 Providing systemic circulation

 The main pulmonary artery is separated from the left and right portions of the pulmonary artery and joined with the upper portion of the aorta.
 Widening of the pulmonary artery is often necessary, and may be accomplished by using the patient's existing biological tissue, or appropriate animal tissue.
 This allows the blood, a mixture of oxygenated and deoxygenated, to be pumped to the body via the morphologic right ventricle, through the pulmonary valve.
 At this point in the surgery, the right ventricle is directly connected to systemic circulation through the Neoaorta or the reconstructed aortic outflow track.
 Second step of the procedure establishes blood flow to the lungs.